Wednesday, 30 October 2019

 'There is nothing more ugly than a Christian orthodoxy without understanding or without compassion.'

 Schaeffer believed that we need to understand the culture so that we can speak the truth of historic Christianity in our times and that the gap or chasm between the generations has come about because there’s been a change in the concept of truth.
-These ideas permeate all the books I’ve read by him.
+He was prophetic in that in 1968 he envisioned the moral, social and philosophical struggles we face today.

 ‘Thirty or more years ago you could have said such things as “This is true” or “This is right,” and you would have been on everybody’s wave length.
 People may or may not have thought out their beliefs consistently, but everyone would have been talking to each other as though the idea of antithesis was correct.
 Thus in evangelism, in spiritual matters and in Christian education, you could have begun with the certainty that your audience understood you.’